 Take Action Trust works with us when assistance is needed in Zimbabwe

 Veteran’s Training Fund, a Nevada-based 501(c)3, is our partner in a project-in-creation to employ US Veterans (both able and disabled) as K9 trainers in the US and Africa.

 Institute for Personal Close Protection (IFPCP) handles our field operations in Hluhluwe-Imfolozi Park.

-Ten Directions is our US partner in the student education programme.
+Ten Directions is our US Fiscal Sponsor and our partner in the student education programme

 China Tiger Revival, a registered charity based in the United Kingdom, and K94A have a partnership which enables UK donors to claim Gift Aid from Her Majesty’s Government.

 BIGCrowd is a new UK based social enterprise focussed on finding, funding and supporting Big Impact Game-changers around the world who are focussed on addressing one or more of the Sustainable Development Goals.
 Now in its launch phase the founder of BIGCrowd has agreed to make K94A one of its first Big Impact Game-changers supported on its platform.